browniefed/react-native-animation-book/api/TIMING.md

 This will animate our `_animatedValue` from `0` to `100` over the course of `500` milliseconds.

 The `Animated.timing` config also takes 2 additional parameters, `easing`, and `delay`.
-The delay is most self explanatory, it will wait X number of milliseconds before triggering the animation.
+The delay is most self explanatory, it will wait a number of milliseconds before triggering the animation:

 ```
 this._animatedValue = new Animated.Value(0);